polarhive/UE23CS/src/UE23CS342AA3/IoT.md

 # Intro to IoT

-The Internet of Things (IoT) refers to a network of physical devices, vehicles, appliances, and other physical objects that are embedded with sensors, software, and network connectivity, allowing them to collect and share data.
+A network of physical devices, vehicles, appliances, and other physical objects that are embedded with **sensors**, software, and network connectivity, allowing them to collect and share data.

-- Connectivity: The IoT relies on the ability of physical objects to connect to the internet.
+1.  **Connectivity**: The IoT relies on the ability of physical objects to connect to the internet.
 This is made possible by the use of low-power, wide-area networks (LPWANs) such as Sigfox, LoRaWAN, and NB-IoT.
-- Sensing: IoT devices are typically equipped with sensors that collect data about the environment.
+2.  **Sensing**: IoT devices are typically equipped with sensors that collect data about the environment.
 This data can be used to monitor conditions, track movement, and detect events.
-- Communication: IoT devices need to be able to communicate with each other and with the cloud.
+3. **Communication**: IoT devices need to be able to communicate with each other and with the cloud.
 This is typically done using standard protocols such as MQTT, CoAP, and HTTP.
-- Analytics: The data collected by IoT devices can be analyzed to gain insights into the physical world.
+4. **Analytics**: The data collected by IoT devices can be analyzed to gain insights into the physical world.
 This data can be used to improve efficiency, optimize processes, and make better decisions.

 ## Connectivity

-Connectivity refers to the various communication technologies and protocols that enable Internet of Things (IoT) devices to connect, communicate, and exchange data with other devices, networks, or cloud platforms.
+Connectivity refers to the various communication technologies and protocols that enable devices to connect, communicate, and exchange data with other devices, networks, or cloud platforms.

 ![[Screenshot 2025-08-29 at 12.21.12.png]]

 ### What Is an IoT Gateway?

-An IoT Gateway is a hardware or software interface that sits between IoT devices (like sensors, wearables, or home appliances) and the cloud or data center. - It collects, processes, and transmits data from these local devices to the internet.
+An IoT Gateway is a hardware or software interface that sits between IoT devices (like sensors, wearables, or home appliances) and the cloud or data center.
+It collects, processes, and transmits data from these local devices to the internet.

 ### Benefits of IoT-Driven Digitization